taahaasrarahmed/late-delivery-classifier/README.md

 - Source: [Olist Brazilian E-Commerce Public Dataset on Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)
 - Contains orders, customers, sellers, reviews, payments, and logistics data.

 ⚠️ Due to size limits, the full dataset is **not included** in this repo.
 Please download it directly from Kaggle.
-A small sample (`data/sample_orders.csv`) may be provided to illustrate structure.

 ---